Retire Early, Retire Often and Retire Halfway – A Guide for Living the Life of Your Dreams

 I’m passionate about living life to the fullest.
-Don't wait until you’re almost dead to check items off of your bucket list.
+Don't wait until "someday" to do the things that you've always wanted.
 I believe that you can truly have it all – security, stability, adventure, novelty, family, passion, love, meaningful work, and purpose.
 I know this because I live in, and I've profiled dozens of other people who are also living their dream lives - even with kids, mortgages, and family obligations.

-This book is not just a how-to guide that details investment strategies and case studies, but a manifesto on not only seizing the day, but seizing your life and forging your own unique path of happiness, achievement and fulfillment.
-Life is only short if we're wasting it.
+It's a manifesto about not only seizing the day, but seizing your life and forging your own unique path of happiness, achievement, and fulfillment.